jasoneveleth/confetti/README.md

 And z coming toward you out of the page.

-Our camera has no rotation, but is at z = -10.
+Our camera has no transformation, except z translation of -10.

 # TODO

-* use zbuffer for depth (based on closest vertex)
+* use zbuffer for depth (based on closest vertex), and vary the z value
-* proper handling of recycling
+* proper handling of replacing old confetti